Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Conclusion and Future Work

-This paper presents a comprehensive empirical study to reveal the impact of different data contamination scenarios on code intelligence.
-The whole experiment covers diverse PLMs/LLMs, and code tasks, uncovering different conclusions that were released before in the NLP field, and challenging the conventional belief that contamination inevitably induces performance overestimation in the code intelligence field, manifesting the necessity of our research.
-Future work could further explore the effects of large-scale contamination and validate the generality of the findings across tasks and PLs.
+This paper presents a fine-grained empirical study to reveal the impact of different data contamination scenarios on code intelligence.
+The whole experiment covers diverse PLMs/LLMs, PLs, and code tasks, uncovering different conclusions that were released before in the NLP field, and challenging the conventional belief that contamination inevitably induces performance overestimation in the code intelligence field, manifesting the necessity of our research.
+Future work could further explore the effects of larger-scale contamination and their influence on PLM/LLMs with post-training.